 A Study of Differences in Returns between Large and Small Companies in Europe

 This report consists of two parts.
-The first part is a research note describing a comprehensive analysis of the realized return differential between small and large firms (i.e., the "size premium") in a sample of European stocks during the period between 1990 and 2013.
+The first part is a research note describing a comprehensive analysis of the realized return differential between small and large firms (i.e., the "size premium") in a sample of European stocks during the period between 1990 and 2018.
 This study establishes that during the period under examination small European stocks earned a statistically and economically significant size premium relative to large stocks.
 The observed size premium is robust to controlling for size-related beta differences as well as to changes in the metric used to measure size.
 The second part of the report presents a large collection of exhibits – and a brief description of the procedures and assumptions underlying these exhibits – that can help the analyst in estimating the cost of equity capital for European businesses using various measures of firm size.
-The study described in this report was commissioned by Duff & Phelps LLC and conducted by the Erasmus Centre for Valuation and Accounting, Rotterdam School of Management, Erasmus University.
+The study described in this report was commissioned by Duff & Phelps LLC.

 Keywords: Cost of equity, size premium, European stock markets